 - “3M told those of us working on the fluorochemical project not to write down our thoughts or have email discussions on issues because of how our speculation could be viewed in a legal discovery process.”

 According to the New York Times, under pressure from the EPA, 3M announced the next year (2000) that it would phase out the production of most long-chain PFCs.
-[PDF 44] In announcing the phase-out, 3M claimed that it discovered fluorochemicals in human blood in 1998.
-[PDF 1] But 3M knew that its chemicals were in human blood in 1975—23 years earlier—when the two scientists called 3M after finding it in blood banks.
+[PDF 84] In announcing the phase-out, 3M claimed that it discovered fluorochemicals in human blood in 1998.
+[PDF 6] But 3M knew that its chemicals were in human blood in 1975—23 years earlier—when the two scientists called 3M after finding it in blood banks.
+[PDF 41, PDF 42]

 If your kid hits a baseball into your neighbor’s window, you should pay for it.
 If you back into your neighbor’s mailbox, you should pay for it.
-In this case brought on behalf of the people of Minnesota, we are asking 3M to be a good neighbor too.
-3M shouldn’t be allowed to pawn off the harm of its contamination of this Forever Chemical on the public or the next generation.
-It should follow the Pottery Barn Rule: “You break it, you pay for it.”
+In this case the State asked 3M to be a good neighbor too and pay for the harm caused to Minnesota’s natural resources by its PFCs.